omerb4l/CSharp-Game-Collection/README.md

 ## Contents

 ### 1. **Hangman**
-A classic word-guessing game where the player tries to guess the word by suggesting letters.
+A word-guessing game based on identifying cities in Turkey.
+The player guesses letters to uncover the name of a Turkish city.
 Incorrect guesses gradually build a "hangman" figure.

 ### 2. **Tic Tac Toe**
 A two-player strategy game where players take turns placing "X" and "O" to complete a row, column, or diagonal.